thelfer/mfem-mgis/docs/source/developer_guide/benchmark.rst

     :depth: 3
     :local:

-Benchmarks REV MOX
+Benchmarks RVE MOX
 ^^^^^^^^^^^^^^^^^^

 In this section, we propose some scaling curves for different test cases.
-For the first benchmark, we use the MOX REV example with 643 inclusions and a viscoplastic behavior law for the matrix, and an elastic behavior law for the inclusions.
-Calculations are performed on the TOPAZE supercalculator at CCRT.
-Each node in the cluster is built on 64-core AMD EPYC Milan 7763 dual-socket processors running at 2.45 GHz and equipped with 256 GB RAM.
-Benchmarks are in pure MPI.
+For the first benchmark, we use the MOX RVE example with 643 inclusions and a viscoplastic behavior law for the matrix, and an elastic behavior law for the inclusions.
+Calculations are performed on the ``TOPAZE`` supercalculator at CCRT.
+Each node in the cluster is built on 64-core ``AMD EPYC Milan 7763`` dual-socket processors running at 2.45 GHz and equipped with 256 GB ``RAM``.
+Benchmarks are in pure ``MPI``.

-Regarding the specificities of the simulations, we use the HyprePCG solver with a HypreBoomerAMG preconditioner.
+Regarding the specificities of the simulations, we use the ``HyprePCG`` solver with a ``HypreBoomerAMG`` preconditioner.
 Mesh reading is performed using a mesh pre-cut into small msh files to limit the impact on the memory footprint.

 .. figure:: img/634.jpeg